-Columbia Southern University (CSU) recognizes students encounter life situations that may impede academic progress toward degree completion.
-The Incomplete for Special Circumstances (ISC) is reserved for students who encounter an extenuating circumstance, during a course, which inhibits regular, on-time course completion.
+Columbia Southern University (CSU) recognizes students may

+encounter life situations that may impede academic progress toward degree completion.
+Students have the opportunity to request a standard course Incomplete (I) through the myCSU Student Portal.
+The Incomplete for Special Circumstances (ISC) is reserved for students who encounter an extenuating circumstance, through the duration of a course, which inhibits regular, on-time course completion.
 Under these circumstances, students may also elect to withdraw from the course if it is deemed circumstances may prevent successful course completion.
 Academic and financial consequences should be noted for students who withdraw after week one of the course.
-Students planning to withdraw from any course should review the Course Drop/Withdrawal Policy, as well as the Withdrawal for Special Circumstances Policy.
+Students planning to withdraw from any course should review the Course Drop/Withdrawal Policy.
 In addition, academic advisement should be sought to address all consequential actions prior to submitting the withdrawal request.
 Students requesting consideration must meet all established qualifications for Incomplete for Special Circumstances approval.
-The following are important facts concerning an Incomplete for Special Circumstances: